fabulator/gpx-builder/README.md

 ];
 ```

-### How library works
+### How the library works

-Library contain two types of classes:
+Library contains two types of classes:

-- Creators - They create xml string from defined Object structure
+- `Creators` - They create xml string from defined Object structure
-- Builders - They offer user friendly way to create data for creators
+- `Builders` - They offer user friendly way to create data for creators

-Library contain three Builders:
+Library contains three Builders:

 - BaseBuilder - To create GPX 1.1 valid files.
 [Check all the properties you can add to GPX](https://github.com/fabulator/gpx-builder/blob/master/src/builder/BaseBuilder/BaseBuilder.ts).
 - GarminBuilder - To use [TrackPointExtensionv2 schema](https://www8.garmin.com/xmlschemas/TrackPointExtensionv2.xsd) from Garmin.